 The caption for the photograph above is Quinzel, Cornelius, and Hasan 1998.
 Helen always asks permission, and often gets to know the people she photographs.
 Later, she gives them prints.

-Our story on Helen M. Stummer, Newark native, Kean University graduate, and Metuchen, New Jersey resident will air on the March 19, 2017 episode of State of the Arts.
-An exhibit of Helen’s photographs will be on display at the New Jersey Historical Society in Newark from April 8 through June 24, 2017.
+Our story on Helen M. Stummer, Newark native, Kean University graduate, and Metuchen, New Jersey resident aired on the March 19, 2017 episode of State of the Arts.

 (This blog post was updated in December 2019.)